lmonsalve22/Learning-to-Code/readme.md

 - For space reasons I do not include in this repository all my `.png .jpg .gif` or similar (see `.gitignore`).
 While you open folders where this kind of file are required you could find a link to download the entire 'image folder' inside the README.
 Just let me know If you have some trouble with this.

+- I'm not a native english speaker, so If you find some mistakes inside the text or similar, please consider this info.

 ## License